DionisiusMayr/Gecko/README.md

 ## Interacting with HDFS

-This commands can be used as a reference to interact with HDFS in this setup.
+These commands can be used as a reference to interact with HDFS in this setup.

 To get a `bash` instance of the container:
 ```sh